fjlaubscher/blog/public/posts/hobby/painting-us-infantry-m1941-field-jacket.md

 ## Priming

-I usually prime my miniatures with my airbrush, but these were primed using **Rust-Oleum Painter's Touch Flat Grey Primer**.
+I usually prime my miniatures with my airbrush, but these were primed using `Rust-Oleum Painter's Touch Flat Grey Primer`.

-## Base coating
+## Base Coating

 I usually start by applying `Vallejo - German Camo Medium Brown` to the pants and canteen.
 While I wait for it to dry, I start applying `Vallejo - Khaki` to the shirt, gaiters, backpack and any ammo pouches on the miniature.